 In April 2015, the FASB issued ASU No. 2015-05, Customer's Accounting for Fees Paid in a Cloud Computing Arrangement ("ASU 2015-05"), which provides guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
-If the arrangement does not include a software license, the customer should account for a cloud computing arrangement as a service contract.
+If a cloud computing arrangement does not include a software license, the customer should account for the software license element of the arrangement as a service contract.
 HSNi prospectively adopted ASU 2015-05 on January 1, 2016 and will apply this guidance to all arrangements entered into or materially modified after the effective date.